 If you close your oldest accounts, this can decrease your “credit age,” which is another minor scoring factor.

 Credit age and types of accounts collectively account for 25% of the “weight” in calculating your credit score.
 By contrast, credit history accounts for 35% alone.
 This is why a DMP is usually positive for most people’s credit.
-They build positive credit history and that generally outweighs any slight point drop from closing some accounts.
+They build a positive credit history, and that generally outweighs any slight point drop from closing some accounts.

 Evaluate your options with a certified credit counselor to see if the program is right for you.